datsoftlyngby/dat2sem2020SpringBornholm/docs/Modul2/Week4-Frontend/jsp.md

    ```

    ###  Import
-   To import java.util.List and entity.Person classes do it like this in top of jsp document.
+   You import ```java.util.List``` and ```entity.Person``` classes like this in top of JSP document.
    ```jsp
    <%@ page import="java.util.List,entity.Person" %>
    ```

    ###  Include
-   You can include small jsp snippets that are used several places like e.g. a top menu.
-In another jsp page you can add this in the place where you want to insert the code block.
+   You can include small JSP snippets that are used several places like e.g. a top menu.
+In another JSP page you can add this in the place where you want to insert the code block.
    `<jsp:include page="topMenu.jsp" />`

    It is also possible to include a jsp code block and inserting parameters into the block.
 In the host file do like this: